TanStack/query/README.md

 - `refetchQueriesOnFailure: Boolean`
   - Defaults to `false`
   - Set this to `true` if you want `refetchQueries` to be refetched regardless of the mutation succeeding.
+- `useErrorBoundary`
+  - Defaults to the global query config's `useErrorBoundary` value, which is `false`
+  - Set this to true if you want mutation errors to be thrown in the render phase and propagate to the nearest error boundary
+- `throwOnError`
+  - Defaults to `true` (but will be `false` in the next major release)
+  - Set this to `true` if failed mutations should re-throw errors from the mutation function to the `mutate` function.
 - `variables: any`
   - Optional
   - The variables object to pass to the `mutationFn`.